-As the COVID-19 pandemic continues taking its toll, phone scammers are using robocalls and call-back scams to prey on consumer fear and confusion.
-Calls offer free home testing kits, promote bogus vaccine distribution, sell health insurance, and promise financial relief.
+Throughout the COVID-19 pandemic, phone scammers have been using robocalls and call-back scams to prey on consumer fear and confusion.
+Scam calls have offered free home testing kits, fake health insurance, bogus vaccine appointments, and the promise of financial relief.

-The Department of Health and Human Services Office of Inspector General (HHS-OIG) issued a fraud alert warning against COVID-19 vaccine schemes and encouraging consumers to be mindful of potentially fraudulent activity related to vaccine distribution.
-Multiple agencies, including the Federal Bureau of Investigation (FBI) and the Centers for Medicare & Medicaid Services (CMS), have partnered with the HHS-OIG to amplify the alert, and the Federal Trade Commission is sharing tips on how to avoid vaccine-related scams and asking consumers to report them to ReportFraud.ftc.gov.
+In March 2021, the Department of Health and Human Services (HHS) issued a fraud alert warning against COVID-19 vaccine schemes and encouraging consumers to be mindful of potentially fraudulent activity related to vaccine distribution.
+Multiple agencies, including the FBI and the Centers for Medicare & Medicaid Services, have partnered with HHS to amplify the alert, and the FTC is sharing tips on how to avoid vaccine-related scams and asking consumers to report them to ReportFraud.ftc.gov.

-The Food and Drug Administration (FDA) recently issued a warning about fraudulent COVID-19 products.
-For months, robocalls have been offering free virus test kits in an effort to collect consumers' personal and health insurance information.
+The Food and Drug Administration (FDA) issued a warning about fraudulent COVID-19 products, such as free virus test kits, in an effort to collect consumers' personal and health insurance information.
 One pernicious version of this scam targeted higher risk individuals with diabetes, offering a free COVID-19 testing kit along with a free diabetic monitor.
-Other robocalls have promoted fake cures and solicited payment over the phone.
+Other robocalls have promoted fake cures and solicited payment for them over the phone.

 Internationally, the World Health Organization (WHO) has posted warnings about criminals seeking to take advantage of the pandemic in order to steal money or sensitive personal information.
 The warning urges people to be wary of phone calls and text messages that impersonate the WHO and ask for account information or for money.

-Fraudsters also prey on financial fears tied to the pandemic.
-The FCC is aware of robocall scams with COVID-19 themed work-from-home opportunities, debt consolidation offers, and student loan repayment plans.
-(For legitimate information about the coronavirus-related interest rate deferral on student loans, check FSA's website.)
+The FCC is also aware of robocall scams with COVID-19 themed work-from-home, debt consolidation, and student loan repayment offers.
+(For legitimate information about the coronavirus-related interest rate deferral on student loans, check Federal Student Aid's website.)

 Consumers aren't the only target.
 Small businesses have also received scam calls about virus-related funding or loans.